Engee documentation

 prbset

-Enable or disable PT-RS — using phase change tracking signals
+# Enable or disable PT-RS — using phase change tracking signals

 Enable or disable the use of phase change tracking signals (PT-RS, Phase Tracking Reference Signal) in the PDSCH (Physical Downlink Shared Channel) in 5G NR.
 PT-RS is used to correct and compensate for phase noise caused by instabilities of the transmitter and receiver.
-It is especially useful at high modulation orders such as 256QAM or 1024QAM where the effect of phase errors can be significant.
+It is especially useful at high modulation orders, such as 256QAM or 1024QAM where the influence of phase errors can be significant.
 The inclusion of PT-RS improves data transmission quality by increasing synchronization accuracy, especially in conditions of frequency interference or fast movement.

 Dependencies